khaveesh/macOS-stdc.h/README.md

 ## License: GPLv3

 **Fun Fact**: This license was one of the primary reasons why Apple decided to fund the fledgling LLVM Compiler team in the University of Illinois.
-[Apple's Great GPL Purge](http://meta.ath0.com/2012/02/05/apples-great-gpl-purge/) to know more.
+Read [Apple's Great GPL Purge](http://meta.ath0.com/2012/02/05/apples-great-gpl-purge/) to know more.